 Fiverr is a wonderful concept that’s reputed for its novelty gigs – an on-demand freelance model that actually works even with simple offerings.
 However, if you are new to it, and you’re trying to find out if it really works, you might have heard rumours indicating that it’s likely to be a scam.
 Is Fiverr really a scam?
 Not at all, provided you know what you’re looking out for.

 In fact, Fiverr is a company that enables transactions between sellers and buyers.
-So you need not worry about it being a scam.
-Like any other freelance marketplace, you need not be concerned about the firm.
+So you need not to worry about it being a scam.
+Like any other freelance marketplace, you need not to be concerned about the firm.
 Rather the point of concern are the sellers and buyers who opt to make use of the platform for their transactions.

 Many people who come across Fiverr are initially thrilled with such a great chance to earn money easily by doing relatively simple tasks.
 However, the catch is that while it’s an excellent platform, several gigs are nothing more than scams.
-So, you need to know how to avoid the scams that you come across and profit from outsourcing.
+So, you need to know how to avoid Fiverr scams that you come across and profit from outsourcing.

-Avoid Scams on Fiverr by Following These Rules
+Avoid Fiverr Scams by Following These Rules

 - Avoid Gigs That Sound Too Good to Be True

 If a gig promises ludicrously great results, this is the most important tell-tale indication of a scammer on the prowl.
 Most of the dodgier gigs on Fiverr make great promises.
 You should use a little bit of common sense while assessing the gigs and avoid falling in for things that are too good to be true.
 For instance, if a gig says you can earn 20,000 targeted audiences to your site for only $5, that’s an obvious trap.
-Here are few more examples of gigs that should instantly raise an eyebrow to avoid them.
+Here are a few more examples of gigs that should instantly raise an eyebrow to avoid them.